jstcandid/GiphyProject/README.md

 # GiphyProject
-So basically what i was trying to do was creating Pinterest like website but with a use of free Giphy API.
+So basically what i was trying to do was creating Pinterest like website, but with a use of free Giphy API.

 **Things U can Do**